ERGO-Code/HiGHS/src/man/link.md

 ### Compiling and linking without CMake

 An executable defined in the file `use_highs.cpp` is linked with the HiGHS library as follows.
-Make sure HiGHS is installed in `install_folder` following https://ergo-code.github.io/HiGHS/get-started.html#Install.
+Make sure HiGHS is installed in `install_folder` following the [installation guide](https://ergo-code.github.io/HiGHS/get-started.html#Install).
 Afterwards, compile and run with

 `g++ -o use_highs use_highs.cpp -I install_folder/include/ -L install_folder/lib/ -lhighs`